For the Best Results, Use the Latest Version.

 -

-GPU and GPU Driver Requirements
+1. GPU Driver Requirements

-To get best video editing experience with Filmora for Win, it is recommended to make sure your GPU meets the below requirements:
+To get the best video editing experience with Filmora for Win, it is recommended to make sure your GPU meets the below requirements:

 - Processor: Intel i3 or better multicore processor, 2GHz or above (Intel 6th Gen or newer CPU recommended for HD and 4K Videos).